Study Abroad FAQs

 Q: How much does a semester abroad cost?

-A: Tuition is the same as a regular semester at Canisius: $15,390.
-Any financial aid awards you receive will also apply to study abroad (scholarships, loans, TAP, PELL grants, etc.).
+A: Tuition is the same as a regular semester at Canisius: $15,990.
+Any financial aid awards you receive will also apply to study abroad (scholarships, loans, TAP, PELL grants, etc.) with the exception of your resident scholarship.
 In addition, housing costs are less expensive than Canisius Housing at most study abroad locations.
 Additional costs vary by location.
 Please visit the link to your program for more specific costs.
 The cost of your travel visa, books, airfare, and personal spending also vary by location.

 Q: What is included in the study abroad fee?